Luciën Dors

-Luciën Dors (born 31 October 1984 in Zeist) is a Dutch footballer, who currently plays for Dutch club VV Maarssen.
+Luciën Dors (born 31 October 1984 in Zeist) is a Dutch retired footballer.

 Club career

 A left-sided winger, Dors made his professional debut for Vitesse in a December 2004 Eredivisie match against FC Utrecht.
 He later played for Eerste Divisie club FC Den Bosch during the 2005-2006 football season.

 He later played for senior amateur sides DOVO and Bennekom.
 He joined DFS from Breukelen in summer 2015.
 Ahead of the 2019/20 season, he joined VV Maarssen.